English

 FAQ

-• Is fever dangerous in children?
+• What temperature is considered a fever in children?

-• Should I give antibiotics?
+• Should I always give my child paracetamol for a fever?

 π Related Health Topics